marco0004/RAR-backup-batch-file/README.md

 * **WinRAR:** You must have WinRAR installed.
 It is recommended to point the script to `Rar.exe` (the command-line version) usually found in the WinRAR installation folder.
 * **Permissions:** Ensure the script has write access to your `BACKUP_DESTINATION`.

----

-### Would you like me to help you create a sample `WorkDocuments.txt` profile or an exclusion list to get you started?